Levi's Stadium Intel Gate entrance empty, shot from a height

 Special interest groups have sunk millions of dollars into November’s Santa Clara city elections to decide its future government.

-The San Francisco 49ers have spent the most money supporting who the team wants sitting on the City Council, burning $2.5 million so far.
+The San Francisco 49ers have spent the most money supporting who the team wants sitting on the City Council, burning $2.3 million so far.
 Other special interest groups include the Santa Clara Police Officers Association, Santa Clara Firefighters Union and developer Related Santa Clara.
-The police union is the second largest spender and has put about $58,570 into council races.
+The police union is the second largest spender and has put more than $96,000 into council races.
 The 49ers have been primarily spending to oppose candidates backed by Mayor Lisa Gillmor and the police union — and support its preferred candidates.
 Meanwhile, the police union has been spending to support its endorsed slate and oppose others.

 The Santa Clara City Council has four seat up for grabs on Nov.
 5 in Districts 1, 4, 5 and 6.
 District 1 Councilmember Kathy Watanabe is terming out, with three candidates vying for seat.
 The other three districts have incumbents looking to secure another term.